Support programs for OS/360 and successors: Compilers

 Each programming language used in a computer shop will have one or more associated compilers that translate a source program into a machine-language object module.
 Then the object module from the compiler must be processed by the linkage editor, IEWL, to create an executable load module.

 IGYCRCTL is a common example of a compiler; it is the compiler for the current IBM Enterprise COBOL for z/OS product.
-(There have been several previous IBM COBOL compilers over the years, with different names, although users might provide an alias COBOL for the current version.)
+There have been several previous IBM COBOL compilers over the years, with different names, although users might provide an alias COBOL for the current version.

 There are many other compilers for various other programming languages.

-Compilers available from IBM included ALGOL, COBOL, FORTRAN, PL/I, and RPG.
+Compilers bundled with OS/360 include ALGOL, COBOL, FORTRAN, PL/I, and RPG.

+As of 2026 supported compilers available for z/OS are COBOL, FORTRAN, C and C++, PL/I, Python, Go, Node.js (JavaScript), and Java.

+Some older compilers for, e.g., Ada, may run on z/OS but are no longer supported.

 System Modification Program (SMP)

 System Modification Program (SMP) is the vehicle for installing service on OS/360 and successors, replacing, e.g., stand-alone assembly, link edit and IMAPTFLE jobs.
 Originally an optional facility, it is mandatory for MVS/SP and later, and the program product version, SMP/E, is included in the more recent systems, e.g., z/OS.